Notices and Information

 Thank you

-100 Club The winner of the draw for April is Robin Lakin (no. 8)
+100 Club The winner in the draw for February is Jacqueline Knowles (no.46)

 Altar Flowers

-I would like to explain, for anyone who is new to worshipping here with us, the system of providing and dedicating flowers on the High Altar.
-If you would like to do so please sign the list at the back of Church as near as possible to a significant date for those to whom you are dedicating them.
+If you would like to give flowers to be put on the High Altar please sign the list at the back of Church as near as possible to a significant date for those to whom you are dedicating them.
 I will see you the Sunday prior to the date you have chosen to see if you have a preference for certain flowers/colours and to check the dedication.
 The flowers will be bought and arranged by a member of the Sanctuary Guild and then put on the High Altar, but if you wish to buy and arrange the flowers yourself you are very welcome to do so, just let me know.
 Thank you.
 Valerie Batchelor

 Please can you help?